huguyasu19870/CLI-Calculator/README.md

 -- Version 3

-In Version 3, output will support decimal value.
+In Version 3, calculation will support decimal value.

 -- Version 4